wuhhh/deno-rust-wasm-sveltekit-starter/README.md

 ```
 deno task wasmbuild
-(cd www && deno install --allow-scripts=npm:@swc/core@1.10.18)
+(cd www && deno install)
 ```

 The first deno task builds the WASM binary and corresponding js files for our front end, we then change directory into the `www` folder where our SvelteKit project lives and install dependencies.
-Note that we allow post-install scripts from `@swc-core` to run.
-This may not be strictly necessary but it avoids an ugly warning and it's better to cover all our bases.

 Your root folder tree should now look like this (I haven't listed every file or folder for brevity):

 ```